Free Walking Tour Berlin

 The Opening of the Borders

-One of the most significant moments in the fall of the Berlin Wall was the easing of travel restrictions, allowing East Germans to visit West Germany and access personal freedoms that were denied to them for decades.
+One important event in the autumn of the fall of the Berlin Wall was the lifting of travel ban which enabled the east Germans to visit West Germans and to enjoy their rights which were deprived of them for such a long time.

 The Historic Announcement